 Drivers for RPA in Insurance and Compliance

-The pressure to make a change and introduce automation in insurance compliance models comes from many directions, including:
+The pressure to make a change and introduce robotic process automation in insurance compliance models comes from many directions, including:

 - Internal Challenges can include ineffective coordination across multiple business units, a lack of compliance strategic vision, and/or ineffective use of technology.